LGBTQ+: Sex Education

 Feeling curious about LGBTQ+ sex?
 Or looking for a little more information as someone who identifies as LGBTQ+?
 Then we have you covered.
 While LGBTQ+ sex education has now been added to relationship and sex curriculum in schools, there’s still a lot of questions and sexual health advice that may need answering.

-In 2018, The Office for National Statistics reported that 2.2% of the population identifies as being lesbian, gay or bisexual - an increase from 1.6% in 2014 - with younger people (16-24) more likely to identify as LGTBQ+ than the older generation.
+In 2022, The Office for National Statistics reported that 3.3% of the population (aged 16 and over) identifies as being lesbian, gay or bisexual an increase from 2.1% in 2017.
 This shows that while more work still needs to be done around reducing challenges for LGBTQ+ community, we feel more comfortable coming out now, than ever before.

 With this in mind, let’s answer some vital questions and sexual health advice; am I gay, lesbian or bisexual?
 Am I more at risk of catching an STI?
 Can I still get pregnant?
 HIV as well as uncovering some LGBTQ+ sex myths.